Great Road Trips for The End of Summer

-Itching to get away for spring break but can’t quite budget the flight to Disney or the Caribbean?
-Here are some of our favorite options that are just a car ride away!
+Itching to get away but can’t quite budget the flight to Disney or the Caribbean?
+Here are some of our favorite options that are just a car ride away.

 Niagara Falls, NY

-It’s a bit of a hike (about six hours north), but there’s nothing like seeing Niagara Falls in the spring, when rivers are high after the snow melts.
+It’s a bit of a hike (about six hours north), but there’s nothing like seeing Niagara Falls.
 If you decide to walk across the Rainbow Bridge to Canada, you’ll need birth certificates for the kids and passports for adults.
 Don’t miss a ride on the Maid of the Mist and a walk through the Cave of the Winds.
 Make a detour to Rochester (yes, Rochester) on the ride home to visit the Strong National Museum of Play for a retro fix of arcade games and pinball from yesteryear.
 There’s also a real life Sesame Street, and a Hall of Fame gallery dedicated to the best toys of all time.

 Politics aside, D.C. is a great place to visit, especially on a tight budget.
 The Smithsonian museums are free, which means the incredible art, massive natural history museum and the cool air and space exhibits won’t cost a penny.
 The National Zoo, which has the closest pandas to NJ, is also free (though you do have to pay for parking).
 Plan to go on a walking tour of the Washington Monument, the Lincoln Memorial and others that commemorate our nation’s history.
 After a day of touring, reward the kids with a stop at Red Velvet Cupcakery for a signature cupcake or try the chicken and waffles at Founding Farmers.